Bidar Fort

-Bidar Fort is a fort located in old city area, Bidar, Karnataka, India.
+Bidar Fort is located in the old city area, Bidar, Karnataka, India.
 The fort, the city and the district are all affixed with the name Bidar.
 Sultan Ahmad Shah I of the Bahmanid dynasty shifted his capital from Gulbarga to Bidar in 1427 and built his fort along with a number of Islamic monuments.
 There are over 30 monuments inside Bidar fort.

 The complex was put by UNESCO on its "tentative list" to become a World Heritage Site in 2014, with others in the region, under the name Monuments and Forts of the Deccan Sultanate.
-The Bidar Fort has stood witness to a lot of historical milestones – the rise and fall of Bahmani dynasty, rise and separation of the five Deccan Sultans, capture by the Barid Shahi and Adil Shahi dynasties, and finally being won by the Mughal emperor Aurangzeb in the blockade of Bidar in 1657.
+The Bidar Fort has witnessed many historical milestones – the rise and fall of Bahmani dynasty, rise and separation of the five Deccan Sultans, capture by the Barid Shahi and Adil Shahi dynasties, and finally being won by the Mughal emperor Aurangzeb in the blockade of Bidar in 1657.

 Bidar was the capital of Bahmani Kingdom in the 14th century.
-Thisfort was built by Ahmad Shah Wali Bahman.
+This fort was built by Ahmed Shah Wali Bahmani.
 The Fort was renovated in the 15th century by Sultan Ahmad Shah-I as he shifted his capital from Kalaburagi (Gulbarga) to Bidar.